microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 It will be `{ arrayA: [a2], arrayB: [b2] }` if Alice's transaction was sequence before Bob's and `{ arrayA: [a2], arrayB: [b1] }` otherwise.

+### Supported Constraints

+We currently support the following types of constraints:

+-   `nodeInDocument`: Targets a specific node that must be in the document (i.e., not removed).

 ### Schema Changes

 As of 2024-04-25,